quapity/CDC/README.md

 Quick Feature Summary
 -----

-### General (all languages)
+### General

 * Uses coherent energy in broadband, low amplitude ranges to identify seismic events across an array
+* Input is local seismic data OR date range and station list for  obspy fetched waveform data
-* Output is a pick table of detections, and templates for each detection -organized in day directories
+* Output is a picktable (as a dataframe), and templates for each detection -organized in day directories
 * Current support for ANF catalog